Welcome to the State Office

 Our mission is working to provide service for a network of member and cooperating agencies that promote the emotional and social well-being of Michigan’s children and families.

 For 125 years, Child and Family Services of Michigan, Inc., has provided a wide range of programs directed toward strengthening Michigan's children and families.
 Literally thousands of disadvantaged children have had the opportunity to lead successful lives as a result of services which offered solutions for many social problems that influence lives, both directly and indirectly.

 Our "Operation Good Cheer" was begun in 1971 by individuals who wanted to make a difference in the lives of children who reside in foster care.
 Recipients include infants, children, teenagers, and adults with disabilities.
 Over 5,000 children and youth are provided with gifts each year to open on Christmas morning.
 Thousands of generous volunteers gather annually to participate and, since 1971, more than 87,000 participants have had their Christmas wishes come true as a result of Operation Good Cheer volunteer and donor efforts.
 Donor groups and individuals purchase and wrap Christmas gifts from a child's "Wish List"; gifts are picked up and transported by volunteer trucking companies to a centrally located airport; and, volunteer pilots and drivers, using their personal aircraft and vehicles, transport gifts to local airports across Michigan.
 At each arrival airport, agency volunteers gather gifts and deliver them to children and youth in foster care.
 This impressive display of generosity provides thousands of youth, some of whom would not receive anything otherwise, with gifts and the joy of knowing there are people who care.
-We are very proud to say that 2018 marks the 47th Anniversary of this very important and successful program.
+We are very proud to say that 2020 marks the 50th year of this very important and successful program.